 PTR records

-(Pointer Record): This records maps an IP address to a domain name.
+(Pointer Record): This record maps an IP address to a domain name.

 DNSKEY records